 And there you have it!

 Please, bear in mind that the above settings are not guaranteed to fix the issue and I suggest you try any changes on a cloned server beforehand.
-There are some useful info here for sure, though, and it would be intereting to see of any of these work for you.
+There is some useful info here for sure, though, and it would be interesting to see if any of these work for you.